Shavuot: Modern religious observances

-Nowadays in the post-Temple era, Shavuot is the only biblically ordained holiday that has no specific laws attached to it other than usual festival requirements of abstaining from creative work.
-The rabbinic observances for the holiday include reciting additional prayers, making kiddush, partaking of meals and being in a state of joy.
+Nowadays in the post-Temple era, Shavuot is the only biblically ordained holiday that has no specific biblical laws attached to it other than usual festival requirements of abstaining from creative work and being in a state of joy.
+The rabbinic observances for the holiday include reciting additional prayers, making kiddush, and partaking of meals.
+Special emphasis is placed on hearing the Torah reading on the first day, when the Ten Commandments are read in the Synagogue.
 There are, however, many customs which are observed on Shavuot.
 A mnemonic for the customs largely observed in Ashkenazi communities spells the Hebrew word aḥarit ("last"):